TimoBechtel/oh-snack/README.md

 It currently features:

+- notifications stack on top of each other, with fancy push animations
-- configurable position on screen
+- configurable position on screen, allowing multiple at once
-- custom animation classes
+- custom animation classes, to create that fancy 3d spinning animation you always dreamed of
-- hide after timeout
+- hide notifications after timeout
-- optional close buttons
+- optional dismiss button

 ## Install